 GLOBAL REACH During 1997, the Company expanded its global reach in the tube and core manufacturing area with the acquisition of a tube producer in England and a new operation in Chile.
-In addition, the Company set up two industrial products service major customer, and one in North Carolina to be closer to a large tube customer.
+In addition, the Company set up two industrial products service operations: one in West Virginia, providing special packaging services to a major customer, and one in North Carolina to be closer to a large tube customer.
 In the first half of 1998, Sonoco will begin operations in Turkey and expects to start operations later in the year in Poland to serve a major customer who has been self-manufacturing their tubes and cores.